michael0401/boxspringjs/API.md

 __update(callback)__

-*Use this method to update the contents of a document existing on the server.
+*Use this method to update the contents of a document existing on the server.*

 > Note 1: If the document does not already exist on the server, then update will create it.

 > Note 2: The document resulting on the server will be over-written with the contents of your document object, except the _id and _rev information. **If this is not what you wan, then you should be sure to issue a `retrieve()` followed by `update()`.

-####Example 1: Augmenting the contents of a document on the server.

-	var mydoc1 = mydb.doc('mydoc1').source({'contents' : 'some-data' });
+	// Augmenting the contents of a document on the server. var mydoc1 = mydb.doc('mydoc1').source({'contents' : 'some-data' });

 	mydoc1.save(function(err, response) {